amihere/digital_qlc/questions.md

 ## anxiety_support

 **Question:** That sounds exhausting—like your body's on high alert.
 If you don't mind me asking, how would you rate your overall wellbeing this past week, from 1-10?

-**Type:** choice

-**Options:** 1-3 really struggling, 4-6 getting by, 7-10 doing okay overall
+1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

+**Type:** number

 **Next:** anxiety_tension_check